 In Academic IELTS writing task 1, you are given a picture, mainly a chart or graph to explain in more than 150 words.
-Today I am dealing with a single bar chart taken from Cambridge IELTS 12, Test 5, where a bar chart is given detailing the physical activity of men and women in Australia in the year 2010.
-I’ve discussed some key points for the newcomers of IELTS and then some strategies to answer it.
+Today I am dealing with a bar chart taken from Cambridge IELTS 12 Test 5 where a bar chart is given detailing the physical activity of men and women in Australia in the year 2010.
+I’ve discussed some key points for newcomers to IELTS and then some strategies to answer them.
 Finally, there is a sample answer which you can follow.

 The bar chart below shows the percentage of Australian men and women in different groups who did regular physical activity in 2010.

 Strategies for answering this question:

 Start with scanning the picture and finding out the eye-catching points of the given bar chart.

 Looking closely at the picture, we can find some interesting points:

 - Six age groups are starting with 15 to 24 and ending with 65 and over.

 - In the age group 15 to 24, males dominated physical activity over women.